 Getting there is the first problem - and more than likely to take out a large chunk of your overall budget.

 Unless you work the cost of your passage off on a Panamanian tramp steamer via Lagos and Murmansk, as an overseas visitor you will have little choice but to fly in.
-Costly but not necessarily expensive - for some hints on choosing airlines and the idea of going the indirect way consult my relevant pages.
-Also head over to About.com's dedicated air travel site for more ideas.
+Costly but not necessarily expensive if you choose the right airline.

 If you are coming from mainland Europe and are feeling really adventurous, consider hitching a ride on a long-distance truck, paying your ferry passage as a foot passenger.
 It might work out safer, as cheap and certainly quicker to catch a no-frills flight.
 If you are a group, ferry travel with your own car is another option.